EbookFoundation/thoth-wiki/Citavi.md

 Citavi is Windows-based reference management software designed by Swiss Academic Software.
-Citavi can import bibliographical data through [[RIS]].
+Citavi can import bibliographical data through [[RIS]] and [[BibTeX]].
 More on importing data into Citavi [here](https://www1.citavi.com/sub/manual6/en/index.html?exporting_from_citavi.html).